Offering supply diversity to customers on five continents

 With nearly 30% of the globe’s proven and probable reserves, the United States has the most plentiful coal deposits in the world.
 Plentiful coal supplies translate into lower fuel prices for power generation and ultimately to lower electric bills for families and businesses.
 On average, Americans pay $0.11 per kilowatt-hour, whereas Japanese and Italians pay double that electricity rate.

-Arch is the second largest U.S. coal reserve holder, with a 5.6-billion-ton coal reserve base.
+Arch is the second largest U.S. coal reserve holder, with a coal reserve base of more than 5 billion tons.

 Global steel production is dependent on coal.
 Metallurgical grade coal is a vital ingredient in two-thirds of global steel production each year.
 The United States already plays a sizable and increasingly essential role in global metallurgical coal markets as the world’s second largest exporter of coking coal.
 Growing demand for metallurgical coal, coupled with scarcity of supply, create a premium in the marketplace for high-quality met coals.